pellst/imp_msstudio_init/IMProv_on_AWS_tut.md

 ```
 Upon completion of the software install.
 We take a snapshot of the aws AMI so that we can use
 this configured ami to launch new EC2 instances with suitable CPU and memory capacity for the
-MPI job run for the IMPort PRC2 sample project or your own IMP project.
+MPI job run for the IMProv PRC2 sample project or your own IMP project.

 From here you can follow the **FastTrack** section and use the newly minted ami to run the
 PRC2 sample project as an IMP MPI job on aws.